E-P-T/Homework/UladzimirFiodarau/final_task/README.md

   -h, --help     show this help message and exit --version      Print version info and exit
-  --verbose      Outputs verbose status messages --colorize     Enables colored news print
+  --verbose      Outputs verbose status messages --colorize     Enables colored output mode
   --json         Print result as JSON in stdout
   --pdf [PDF]    Save result as PDF file, can take path to a directory as argument --html [HTML]  Save result as HTML file, can take path to a directory as argument